georgexyz19/georgexyz.com/content/posts/django-messages.md

 3. If the view function does not call the template render function, the `__iter__` method of BaseStorage is not called.
 4. The `process_response` method of middleware class calls `update` method of BaseStorage, which stores unread messages.
+Let's assume messages are saved in a cookie (session works in a similar way).
 They are stored in client's browser storage, not on the server.
 5. A new request comes in, Django does the same as step 1.
 6. The view function calls the template `render` method, which calls the `__iter__` method of BaseStorage.
 It changes `used` attribute to `True`.
    The `_queued_messages` is empty at this time, and it is not the same object described in step 2.
-It then calls `_loaded_messages` property and calls `_get` method to retrieve the stored message from client's browser storage.
+It then calls `_loaded_messages` property and calls `_get` method to retrieve the stored message. from client's browser storage.
+All cookies from this domain will be uploaded to the server.
 7. The `process_response` method of middleware class calls `update` method of BaseStorage.
 In this case the `_queued_messages` list is empty, and nothing is stored.